rmgmachado/lmdbpp/README.md

 ### lmdb::database_t class

-lmdbpp lmdb::environment_t class wraps all the LMDB environment operations. lmdb::environment_t prevents copying, but a move constructor and operator is provided.
+lmdbpp lmdb::database_t class wraps all the LMDB environment operations. lmdb::database_t prevents copying, but a move constructor and operator is provided.
 Please note that only one environment should be created per process, to avoid issues with some OSses advisory locking.

 #### environment_t() constructor
 lmdb::environment_t class declares only a default constructor.
 Please note copy constructor and assignment operator have both been deleted, as this object cannot be copied.
 On the other hand, a move constructor and a move operator has been provided to transfer ownership to another lmdb::environment_t object. lmdb::environment_t automatically invokes cleanup() to close the environment and release resources.